git-abhishek/gsoc-2018/Abhishek_Singh_Proposal.md

     * Connect with mentors and other community members
     * Discuss more on yt's testing framework
     * Research more on effective testing frameworks
-    * Understand test code flow for different geometries (cartesian, cylindrical, and spherical coordinates) and data styles (particle data, mesh data, including uniform resolution, octree, patch AMR, and unstructured meshes)
+    * Understand test code flow for different geometries and data styles
     * Understand in detail [yt's testing framework](http://yt-project.org/doc/developing/testing.html#testing)
     * Set up a blog post and write the first blog